tyoung3/sw/README.md

 Network Definition
 ------------------

-The network definition consists of a list of streams(or dataflows), subnet definitions, and  INCLUDE FILE statements.
+The network definition file consists of a list of streams(or dataflows); and may also contain subnet definitions, INCLUDE and PREFIX statements, and comments.

 INCLUDEd files are also network definitions which may in turn contain INCLUDE statements.
 Exceeding 100 levels of includes will cause program termination.

-Each stream definition looks like:
+A stream definition looks like:
 ```
 (a C) -> (b D);
     or